Memory deallocation error running MicroBooNE reconstruction

 Working on making them compilable.

-#9 Updated by Gianluca Petrillo about 3 years ago
+#9 Updated by Gianluca Petrillo over 3 years ago

 - Experiment MicroBooNE added

 BaselineMostProbAve baseline algorithm.

 An unrelated small bug prevented

 BaselineStandard algorithm from being selected; that has been fixed in commit:ce9854a9e65d4045f65dce9adc0b3f8abc16641d .